 Wildlife photography does not often coincide easily with mealtimes.
 The class will be out early in the morning and out late in the evenings.
-Participants will need to plan their meals to be portable so they can travel with them; folks should plan accordingly.
+Participants will need to plan their meals to be portable so they can travel with them.
+Folks will need to plan accordingly.

-Day 1

-Welcome and Orientation
+Day 1 Welcome and Orientation